huolter/microVector/README.md

+Note: quantization untested - will it work?
+XD

 # MicroVector

 MicroVector is a lightweight Python tool for managing a small-scale vector database.
-It is designed to handle vectors associated with documents, providing functionalities such as adding, removing, searching, and persisting the data to disk.
+It is designed to handle vectors associated with documents, providing functionalities such as adding, removing, searching, quantization and persisting the data to disk.
 All in-memory and with flat index.

-MicroVector follows the SS paradigm: Stupid Simple. :-)
+MicroVector follows the SSII paradigm: Stupid Simple, Incredible Inefficient. :-)

 ## Features

 - **Add Node:** Add a vector and its associated document to the database.
+- **Binary Quantization:** Apply n-bits binary quantization.
 - **Remove Node:** Remove a node from the database based on its index.
 - **Search Top K:** Retrieve the top K similar nodes based on a query vector.
 - **Save to Disk:** Persist the database to a file using pickle.